US Sailors vaccinate patients at Oregon CVC

-U.S. Navy Petty Officer 3rd Class Bria Evans (right), a Hospital Corpsman assigned to 1st Light Armored Recon Battalion, Camp Pendleton, California, retrieves a syringe from her medical kit with U.S. Navy Petty Officer 2nd Class Brittney Bessarab (left), a Hospital Corpsman assigned to 1st Medical Battalion, 1st Marine Logistics Group, Camp Pendleton, California, at the Jackson County Expo, in Central Point, Oregon, April 23, 2021.
+U.S. Navy Sailor, Petty Officer 2nd Class Jake Brown, a Hospital Corpsman assigned to I Marine Expeditionary Force, speaks with a patient after administering a vaccine to her at the Community Vaccination Center, in the Jackson County Expo, Central Point, Oregon, April 23, 2021.
 Marines and Sailors assigned to I Marine Expeditionary Force deployed from Marine Corps Base Camp Pendleton, California, in support of the continued Department of Defense COVID response operations to help communities in need.
 U.S. Northern Command, through U.S. Army North, remains committed to providing continued, flexible Department of Defense support to the Federal Emergency Management Agency as part of the whole-of-government response to COVID-19.
 (U.S. Army photo by Pfc.
 Justin Leva)

 |Date Taken: